2023 International Bridge Building Contest Rules

 longitudinal axis of the bridge.

-On the day of the competition, the bridge will be centered on the
+On the day of the competition, the judges will randomly decide which

-The loading plate will be lowered from above on the bridge at the
+The loading plate will be placed from above on the threaded rod

 Bridge failure is defined as the inability of the bridge to carry